sol-sk/GIT_Obsidian/W2024T2/PHIL 451/PHIL451 Practice set.md

 ### Section 2: Mental causation

-1. David Papineau offers a ‘causal argument’ for physicalism and against dualism.
+1. *David Papineau offers a ‘causal argument’ for physicalism and against dualism.
 Explain this argument.
-(Note: at least one of Papineau’s assumptions is unstated).
+(Note: at least one of Papineau’s assumptions is unstated).*
+Causal argument: physics is causally complete so consciousness must either by physical or epiphen.

+P

 2. The argument you just summarized rests on numerous assumptions.
 Briefly indicate an intuitive motivation that one might provide for each of those premises.